mathigon/core.js/docs/arrays.md

 ```

-### `map(fn: Function, ...args: Array) => Array`
+### map
+`Any[] map(Function fn, Any ...args)`
 Applies `fn` to multiple arrays of arguments and returns an array with the results of every operation.
 This function is particularly useful for vector operations.
-If

 #### Example
 ```js